Standard deviation SD

 ~99.7% of data within 3 σ

-One σ from the mean is an inflection point, where the concavity changes sign, where the second derivative is zero, where the slope (rate of change) is at a maximum or a negative minimum.
+One σ from the mean of a normal curve/function is an inflection point, where the concavity changes sign, where the second derivative is zero, where the slope (rate of change) is at a maximum or a negative minimum.

 Uniform range/√12 range/4